gammarf/grf_sphinx/client.rst

 3. ``./prepare; ./run.sh`` (assumes you have Docker installed)

-4. If you're using HackRF, flash the rom with the newest firmware version.
+4. If you're using a HackRF (necessary for most functionality), flash the rom with the newest firmware version.
 This is a must!

 5. Make sure all clients are running time synchronization services (ntpd, timesyncd)!